kylebebak/questionnaire/README.md

 ### One Option
 To require the user to pick one option from a list, invoke `questionnaire.one`.
 When the question is answered the chosen option is added to the `answers` dict.
+Pass `idx` to choose the index of the initially selected option.

 ### Many Options
 To allow the user to pick many options for a single question, invoke `questionnaire.many`.
 When the question is answered, the list of chosen options is added to the `answers` dict.
 As with the `one` prompter, users can use <kbd>&larr;</kbd> or <kbd>h</kbd> to go back.
+Pass a `default` index or list of indices to specify initially selected options.

 ### Raw Input